Whistleblowing Policy

 If the employee feels that the company director may be involved or feel that it is inappropriate to raise this with director, the employee should report the matter to If you need to contact a director outside of your centre, the current contacts are Ginny Bradwell (London) and Stuart Brown (Cambridge).

-In all cases, the employee is encouraged to exhaust First Intution’s internal procedures before contacting external sources such as the Health & Safety Executive, Environment Agency etc.
+In all cases, the employee is encouraged to exhaust First Intuition’s internal procedures before contacting external sources such as the Health & Safety Executive, Environment Agency, ESFA etc.